su-schrum-classes/COLab2-AddressingModes/README.md

 # Lab 2: Addressing Modes

-After installing NASM, execute the code by running the command `bash run.sh`.
+After installing NASM, execute the code by running the command `bash run.bash`.
 It should initially output the following:
 ```
 arr[3] = 23 which is 17 in hex
 ```